A FlipTop battle rapper will share his thoughts about beefs in hip-hop. Enjoy this edition of From An Emcee’s Perspective!

-Since Sunday, seven diss tracks have been released online.
+Since 2020, over 50 diss tracks have been released online.
 Some were subpar while some were already considered by many as classics.
-Various debates on who emerged as the winner are still on-going on social media.
+Various debates on who emerged as the winner are still ongoing on social media.
 I have my own opinion on who I think won, but I’ll save it for next time.
-I'm just here to talk about beefs!
+I just want to take this time to talk about beefs!

 I wholeheartedly agree that beef is healthy for the movement.
 Take a look at the recent events.
 When was the last time we heard so many new songs in just a short period of time?
 In battle rap, people will instantly tune in when there’s real animosity between the emcees.
 Hip-hop is and always will be competitive, hence the popularity of beefs.